shinyquagsire23/MEH/README.md

 * **Shiny Quagsire** and **interdpth** - for being #2awesome4advancecrap
 * **Bela** - Graphics

+**Bug Reporting**

+To report a bug, just create an account and create an issue in the issues tab on the right (if you're using the new interface).

 Have any requests?
 Fill out the form [here](https://docs.google.com/forms/d/15ik5MuS65L8KgBzhHoe1GgkKKw58H_Ca0qoLd_u0U0o/viewform) to help us know what you want!